SoftUni-Internal/interactive-content/EN/06-Unit-Testing/00-Lesson-Introduction.md

 - Naming conventions

 **5. Dependency injection**
-- Why it is easier to test when we keep the dependency inversion principle
+- Why it is easier to test when we follow the dependency inversion principle

 **6. Mocking and Mock Objects**
 - What is mocking and how to use it